Cornerclip/Era-Repair-tool/README.md

     >> Download the file
     ```
 - #### 🖥️ Starting
-      1 - go in cmd and type Nova-Launcher-repair
+      1 - go in cmd and type Erarepairtool
       2 - Wait 1 minute until the nova tool ist finishd
-      3 - restart your pc and then the nova launcher will work!
+      3 - restart your pc and then the Era launcher will work!

 ### 🏆 Futures